What do you do when your business has an emergency? The question recently came up in our Facebook community, Talk Shop:

 - If an active shooter threat was potentially related to terrorism, contact your local Federal Bureau of Investigations (FBI) field office or the FBI Major Case Contact Center at (800) 225-5324.

-4. Create safe spaces
+Step 4: Create safe spaces

 The ideal work environment strikes a balance between operational efficiency, safety, aesthetics, and comfort.
 “Putting massive doors in is not a realistic option, but identifying safe spaces within the organization is important,” says Harris.